Homestead Information

 How does the Homestead declaration help protect a home against unsecured creditors in bankruptcy proceedings?

-This information can be discussed with qualified counselors from the Consumer Credit Counseling Service, a private non-profit agency with chapters nationwide.
-In Massachusetts, contact the Consumer Credit Counseling Service of Southern New England (CCCS/SNE) at: (800) 208-2227.
-CCCS/SNE is a part of Money Management International and makes up the largest non profit, full service credit counseling agency in the United States.
+• In Massachusetts, contact MMI at (800) 208-2227.
+They make up the largest non-profit, full service credit counseling agency in the United States.
 Since 1958, they have helped consumers find the tools and solutions they need to achieve financial independence.
-You can also visit their website at: www.moneymanagement.org.

 Is the Homestead form difficult to understand and fill out?

-No. It simply asks for basic information.
-If your home is held in trust, the trustee(s) must fill out the form entitled “Declaration of Homestead for Homes Owned by Trustee(s).”
-For all other owners, or natural persons, please fill out the form entitled “Declaration of Homestead for Homes Owned by Natural Persons.”
 Be careful when writing the book and page number or certificate of title number of your deed or title.
-If you need assistance locating your deed to determine this information, please contact the Registry of Deeds.
-We are here to serve you.
+If you need assistance locating your deed to determine this information, please contact your local Registry of Deeds office

 Can my Homestead be terminated?

-- if the home is conveyed by deed to a nonfamily member and the deed is signed by the owner and if applicable, a non-owner spouse or former spouse residing in the home as a principal residence at the time the deed is drafted;
+• If the home is conveyed by deed to a non-family member, and the deed is signed by the owner and if applicable, a non-owner spouse or former spouse residing in the home as a principal residence at the time the deed is drafted;

-- a recorded release of the homestead is signed and acknowledged by the owner and if applicable, a non-owner spouse or former spouse residing in the home at the time of the release;
+• If any recorded release of the homestead is signed and acknowledged by the owner and if applicable, a non-owner spouse or former spouse residing in the home at the time of the release;

-- if a subsequent homestead declaration is made on another home, such as a vacation home, it shall terminate a prior homestead on an actual principal residence.
+• If a subsequent homestead declaration is made on another home, such as a vacation home.
+This new declaration would terminate a prior homestead on an actual principal residence.
+Note that there are a number of transfers that do not terminate an already declared homestead.

-Please note, there are a number of transfers that do not terminate an already declared homestead.
-Any transfer of the property between spouses, former spouses, co-owners, a trustee and a beneficiary or a life tenant and a remainderman will not terminate a previously declared homestead.
-Also, if a conveyance or release is made without the signature and acknowledgement of a non-owner spouse or former spouse who is residing in the home at the time the principal residence is conveyed or released by an owner, it shall not affect the homestead of the spouse who failed to sign.
+• Also, if a conveyance or release is made without the signature and acknowledgement of a non-owner spouse or former spouse who is residing in the home at the time the principal residence is conveyed or released by an owner, it would not affect the homestead of the spouse who failed to sign.

 What is the filing fee?